 via Mark Scott Photography

 Demobilisation came in January 1919.
 He was awarded the 1914/15 Star (dis-embarked on 5th October 1915), the British Victory Medal and the British War Medal.
-Although the Medal Index Card indicates his rank was Corporal, ith is the Northern Banking Company Centenary Volume that records him as being promoted to Sergeant.
+Although the Medal Index Card indicates his rank was Corporal, it is the Northern Banking Company Centenary Volume that records him as being promoted to Sergeant.
+The original medals and leather service number tags have been framed along with those of another Northern Banking Company official, J E Bullick.

 Following demobilisation, Harrip rejoined the Northern Bank on 20th January 1919 at Head Office.
 A transfer followed to Connswater in 1940.